 - Regent Resolution #9058 (adopted September 9, 2005) further directs that limited appointees returning to the faculty from an administrative position, who are provided with transition time for teaching preparation must develop the equivalent of a sabbatical proposal clearly outlining the work to be accomplished during the transition time and a report of work accomplished during the transition period.
 The transition period should be no longer than one academic semester unless the person has served in a limited position for five or more years, whereby two academic semesters may be allowed.
 UW System approval of the transition plan is not required.
 However, the transition plan and subsequent report of work accomplished should be maintained in the institution’s files and be available if there should be an audit of compliance with this policy.

-V. Academic Staff Member Movement to and from a Limited Appointment
+- Academic Staff Movement to and from a Limited Appointment

 An academic staff member who assumed a limited appointment for 50% or more time must be assigned to the appropriate administrative salary range for that position, and the salary for such appointment shall be within the salary range limits of the assigned position.
 When an academic staff member leaves a limited position and the concurrent academic staff appointment does not specify a title and salary range, the title and salary range shall be determined based on the functions to be performed in the academic staff appointment, and the salary upon return to an academic staff position shall be established within the salary range limits.

-VI.
-Acting or Interim Appointment Salaries for Administrators
+- Acting or Interim Appointment Salaries for Director-level and above

 - The following human resource compensation principles should be considered in setting the salary for acting appointments:

-b.
-When a permanent appointment is made, the acting or interim appointee can expect to be returned to his/her former position at a salary consistent with the salary the person had before assuming the acting appointment, plus any increases that the person would have received but for accepting the acting responsibility.
+- When a permanent appointment is made, the acting or interim appointee can expect to be returned to his/her former position at a salary consistent with the salary the individual had before assuming the acting appointment, plus any increases that the individual would have received but for accepting the acting responsibility.

 - University staff temporary employees must be paid at least the state or federal minimum wage, whichever is greater, unless a lower wage is authorized pursuant to Section 14 of the Fair Labor Standards Act and Wis.
 Stat. § 104.07.
 The salary of a university staff temporary employee may not exceed the established pay range maxima for the title assigned.
 The rate determination should take into consideration the pay of similar university staff who have an expectation of continued employment.